meritechsolutions/azenqos_qgis_plugin/README.md

 Installation instructions for Windows
 -------------------------------------

-- Install *QGIS Standalone Installer Version 3.10 or 3.16 (64 bit)* from: <https://qgis.org/en/site/forusers/download.html> > Long Term Release > QGIS Standalone Installer Version 3.16
+- Install *QGIS Standalone Installer Version 3.10 or 3.16 or 3.18 (64 bit)* from:
+  - Open a web browser to: <https://qgis.org/en/site/forusers/download.html>
+  - Click on 'Downloads for Windows'
+  - Scroll down to 'Long term release (most stable)'
+  - Click on 'QGIS Standalone Installer Version 3.16 (64 bit)' to start download.
+  - Install the downloaded file.
 - If first install, open QGIS, complete first time setup then exit (we just want it to create required folders).
 - Close QGIS if it is open.
 - Click on near top-right of this github page: 'Code' button > 'Download ZIP' - save it to your computer, extract the zip to a folder.